Domio raises $100M in equity and debt to take on Airbnb and hotels with its curated apartments – TechCrunch

 “Everything you can do by speaking to a human in a traditional hotel you will be able to do with the Domio app,” he said.
 That will include ordering room service, getting more towels, booking experiences and getting restaurant recommendations.
 “You can book your Uber through the Domio app, or sync your Spotify account to play music in the apartment.

-There are plans to extend the retail experience too using the app.
+Ans there are plans to extend the retail experience using the app.
 Roberts says it will be a “shoppable” experience where, if you like a sofa or piece of art in the place where you’re staying, you can order it for your own home.
 You can even order the same wallpaper that’s been designed to decorate Domio apartments.

 Ripe for the booking